A Guide to Divorce in Tennessee

 - You find the court papers hard to understand

-- You or your spouse has an IRS qualified pension or retirement plan
+- You or your spouse have a pension or retirement plan

 - You or your spouse own buildings or land